 Growing up I used to really enjoy playing an arcade game called Cyclone.
 The game consisted of a ring of small light bulbs.
 A moving light target would travel around the ring while the player tries pressing their button at the exact moment in which the light was directly in front of them (between two neon arches).
 If successful, you would be rewarded with a satisfying stream of glorious tickets.

-I thought it would be fun to recreate the experience by building an arcade game of my own, ticket dipensor and all.
+I thought it would be fun to recreate this experience by building an arcade game of my own, ticket dispenser and all.

 In single player mode, you race to catch 10 bandits.
 Your time is recorded on your buzzer.
 Compete with yourself or others by keeping a written record of the fastest times.

 4 players are trying to catch the bandit at the same time.
 The first player to catch 10 bandits wins tickets!